Stardust Racers

-Stardust Racers is a steel dual launched roller coaster at Universal Epic Universe in Orlando, Florida.
-Universal Orlando first announced the new theme park in August 2019 before officially unveiling Stardust Racers and its associated Celestial Park area in January 2024.

-Stardust Racers was manufactured by Mack Rides and includes two 5000 ft pairs of track, collectively making it one of the largest steel coasters in the United States.
-It officially opened on May 22, 2025, along with rest of the theme park.
+Stardust Racers is a steel dual-tracked roller coaster located at Universal Epic Universe in Orlando, Florida, United States.
+Manufactured by Mack Rides, the dueling coaster officially opened to the public on May 22, 2025.
+It features multiple electromagnetic LSM launches, a maximum speed of 62 mph, and two 5000 ft tracks, which collectively make it one of the largest steel coasters in the United States.

+Universal Orlando first unveiled the ride as Starfall Racers during an official announcement in January 2024.
+A trademark challenge forced Universal to rename it Stardust Racers in May 2024.
+In its inaugural season, the ride was well received and earned Amusement Todays Best New Roller Coaster award for 2025.
+It also ranked 17th among steel roller coasters worldwide in the annual Golden Ticket Awards.

 History

-Development
+Development and construction

 Universal Epic Universe was first announced on August 1, 2019, as a new third gate theme park that would double Universal Orlando's footprint.
-No attractions or details were divulged at the time, although a large dueling coaster was predominantly visible in concept artwork.
-German roller coaster manufacturer Mack Rides subsequently patented a new ride inversion design in the fall, where twin tracks twisted over each other while rising and falling from a peak.
-This would later become widely referred to as the Celestial Spin.
+Although ride and attraction details were not divulged at the time, a large dueling coaster was predominantly visible in concept artwork.
+German roller coaster manufacturer Mack Rides subsequently patented a new ride inversion design in the fall, where twin tracks twisted over one another while rising and falling from a peak.
+This element would later become known as the Celestial Spin.

 Epic Universe was originally scheduled to open in 2023, but parent company Comcast announced in April 2020 that construction would be delayed as a result of the COVID-19 pandemic.
-Europa Park owner Roland Mack announced in September that Universal had cancelled his company's order for "the largest roller coaster in the world", which was valued at well over 20 million euros and wouldn't be delivered in the foreseeable future.
-Construction on Epic Universe resumed in March 2021 and the following January, Roland confirmed that Universal had renewed the contract as a result, which had been amended to include a second coaster project.
+Roland Mack, Europa Park co-founder and former Mack Rides managing director, stated in September 2020 that Universal had cancelled his company's order for "the largest roller coaster in the world", valued over 20 million euros.
+After construction on Epic Universe resumed in March 2021, Roland confirmed that Universal had renewed the previous contract, which had been amended to include a second coaster project.

-Construction

 Track and supports for the attraction began arriving in August 2022.
 Construction oversaw groundwork and coaster installation taking place concurrently, with each section being completed in phases.
-The first pieces were fitted in November 2022 with the initial launch tracks and maintenance bays, with the layout being physically completed in June 2023.
-The highlight Celestial Spin element was topped off near the end of May.
+The first pieces were fitted in November 2022 with the initial launch tracks and maintenance bays, and the highlight Celestial Spin element was topped off in late May 2023.
+The remaining layout was completed the following month.

-Announcement
+Announcement and opening

 Universal City Studios LLC submitted a trademark application for "Starfall Racers" to the United States Patent and Trademark Office on March 7, 2023.
-On January 30, 2024, Universal Orlando formally shared information on Epic Universe and its central Celestial Park precinct.
-Starfall Racers was also officially announced at this time, with a wide variety of concept artwork and animation released to the public.
-The coaster was finished in time and opened with the park on May 22, 2025.
-In 2024, the name was challenged by the Starfall Education Foundation for "brand misappropriation toward children" and in late May 2024, the roller coaster was renamed to "Stardust Racers", which was a backup trademark name in the event.
+On January 30, 2024, Universal Orlando formally shared details on Starfall Racers alongside Epic Universe and its central Celestial Park themed area.
+A wide variety of concept artwork on the ride and themed area were released to the public.

+Following the announcement, the name was challenged by the Starfall Education Foundation for "brand misappropriation toward children".
+As a result, Universal resorted to its backup trademark name and renamed the roller coaster "Stardust Racers" in May 2024.